rktdnjs/SmartBlock_Project/README.md

 **SmartApp** is a Groovy-based program that allows developers to create automation for users to tap into the capabilities of SmartDevice.

-Smart Block
+What is Smart Block
 -------------
-What is Smart Block? https://www.youtube.com/watch?v=htfYUPXLYIA
+What is Smart Block?
+See this video: https://www.youtube.com/watch?v=htfYUPXLYIA

 Why do users need Smart Block?